GavinRay97/hasura-types/README.md

 _Note: Run with `yarn test`/`npm run test`_

 The test config file is used to take sample input JSON files, and feed them to the generated Typescript SDK for automated testing.
-Typescript was chosen simply because it was easy to automate from Node tests.
-The idea is to have many samples of `metadata.json` (or even smaller samples, like a single `table.yaml` item as JSON) and have them be type-checked against the generated types for verification.
+The idea is to have many samples of `metadata.json` (or even individual types, like a single `table.yaml` item as JSON) and have them be type-checked against the generated types for verification.

 The input takes the location of a Typescript file containing the Metadata types, and then an array of `jsonInputTests` with `files` as a one or more file paths or glob expressions pointing to input JSON data to use as type inputs.